RoboJackets/gatech-slack-account-fixer/README.md

 ```
 usage: gatech-slack-account-fixer [-h] --directory {whitepages,buzzapi}
                                   --pre-migration-report PRE_MIGRATION_REPORT
-                                  --slack-api-token SLACK_API_TOKEN
+                                  --slack-token SLACK_TOKEN
                                   [--buzzapi-username BUZZAPI_USERNAME]
                                   [--buzzapi-password BUZZAPI_PASSWORD]
+                                  [--apiary-token APIARY_TOKEN] [--fuzzy-match]
                                   [--fix-names] [--dry-run] [--debug]

 Corrects Slack account information, for use with Enterprise Grid migrations

-optional arguments:
+options:
   -h, --help            show this help message and exit
   --directory {whitepages,buzzapi}
                         which directory service to use
   --pre-migration-report PRE_MIGRATION_REPORT
-                        the pre-migration report provided by Alana, in CSV
+                        the pre-migration report provided by Alana, in CSV format
-                        format
-  --slack-api-token SLACK_API_TOKEN
+  --slack-token SLACK_TOKEN
-                        the OAuth token to authenticate to the Slack API
+                        the token to authenticate to the Slack API
   --buzzapi-username BUZZAPI_USERNAME
                         the username to use when connecting to BuzzAPI
   --buzzapi-password BUZZAPI_PASSWORD
                         the password to use when connecting to BuzzAPI
+  --apiary-token APIARY_TOKEN
+                        the token to authenticate to the Apiary API
+  --fuzzy-match         attempt to match users with names
   --fix-names           update names to match the directory
   --dry-run             do not make any changes
   --debug               print debug information